Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

-Pelvic Inflammatory Disease (PID).PID refers to infection in the pelvic are and reproductive tract, including the fallopian tubes.
+Pelvic Inflammatory Disease (PID).PID refers to infection in the pelvic area and reproductive tract, including the fallopian tubes.
 PID is a complication of bacterial infection.
-The most common causes are sexually transmitted infections, especially chlamydia and gonorrhea.
+The most common causes are sexually transmitted infections, such as chlamydia and gonorrhea.
 In addition to infertility, history of PID can increase the risk for ectopic pregnancy, where the embryo implants in the fallopian tube or another location outside of the uterus.

 Endometriosis is a noncancerous condition in which cells that normally line the uterus (endometrium) also grow on other areas of the body, causing pain and abnormal bleeding.

 Scarring.Adhesions (scar tissue) can be caused by conditions besides endometriosis.
 Adhesions that form after abdominal or pelvic surgery or infection can block ovaries and fallopian tubes and cause infertility.

 Structural problems in a women's reproductive system may be caused by:

 Congenital Conditions.Sometimes women are born with reproductive tract abnormalities that may cause infertility.
 These malformations typically affect the uterus or vagina.
 For example, daughters born to women who took the drug diethylstilbestrol (DES) during pregnancy are at increased risk of having uterine structural abnormalities associated with infertility.

 Uterine Fibroids.Uterine fibroids are non-cancerous growths that originate in the walls of the uterus.
 They may contribute to infertility by distorting the shape of the uterine cavity.
 Fibroids may also impair blood flow to the uterine lining.